Skip to main content

 “What do I say then?”
 I asked Bibha, “Bouma?”
 She shook her head.

-“Ogo Shuncho?”
+Ogo Shuncho?”
 Bibha imitated Baba’s tone.
 “Isn’t that her name?”
 I burst into laughter that day, in amusement at their make-believe play.
-I wish life was that simple now.
+I wish life were that simple now.

 By the time we reached Bardhaman, Dada had cooled down a bit.
 We showed the address to a rickshaw puller who offered to take us there.
 No words were exchanged between us during the journey.
 While I was aware that I had let him down, he also didn’t like me taking sides with Lata against him.
 I knew that.
 For some odd reason, he was not in favour of us being so close to the Chattopadhyay house since Boudi didn’t like her.
 Before that, I never saw him having an issue with Lata being around.
 I wondered what Bibha was up to.
 Was she actually happy, proving us wrong?
 I shook my head.
-Practically she wouldn’t be, in a month, a year or perhaps a decade from now, when she would realise her mistake and it would be too late.
+Practically, she wouldn’t be, in a month, a year or perhaps a decade from now, when she would realise her mistake and it would be too late.
 Before we left, Ananta and Lata searched her room.
 Some of her clothes and jewellery were missing.
 Of course, Bibha didn’t leave empty-handed.
 It was still a mystery to us how she left without anyone being aware so early in the morning.
 She must have been observing us and planning this for a long time.
-I had underestimated my sister’s capabilities and that of that stick-figured man with her.
+I had underestimated my sister’s capabilities and those of that stick-figured man with her.
 He seemed timider than he was.
 I should have slapped him when I had the chance to.

-The rickshaw stopped beside a humble small house, one-storeyed and broken down.
+The rickshaw stopped beside a humble, small house, one-storeyed and broken down.
 The inhabitants seemed to be too poor to repair the falling walls.
 Bricks could be seen in places.
-A few wet shabby clothes hung right on the front porch.
+A few wet, shabby clothes hung right on the front porch.
 There was a broken-down bench in a corner.
 The main door was wide open, and the curtain on it was dirty and old.
 Dada walked in briskly, in full confidence that he knew the place.
 I told the rickshaw puller to wait and followed him in.
 The old man on the bed was frail and unwell and seemed to be startled at the sight of strangers.
 Dada looked around the empty room.
 There was only another room in the back, where a woman sat, cutting vegetables.
 She looked up at us, frowning cluelessly as she approached us.

 “Where is your son?”
 Dada spoke first.
 The elderly couple exchanged glances.

 “What has he done now?”
-The man spoke, in a tone of rebuke.
-“Wouldn’t let us live in peace will he?”
+The man spoke in a tone of rebuke.
+“Wouldn’t let us live in peace, will he?”
 Dada frowned.
 He was not here.
 The parents were genuinely clueless.

 “What had he done before?”
 I couldn’t help but ask.
 He shook his head.
 The mother asked us who we were.
 We had to tell her that we were looking for our sister.
 The man gasped.